shaunluttin/design-patterns/CSharp/README.md

 The demos are in C# and endeavor to adhere to the original C++ sample code from Design Patterns.

-To demos are also runnable with .NET Core.
+To demos are runnable with .NET Core.
 E.g.

 ```
 cd Behavioral